 An equivalent quantitative value, although a different concept with probability versus frequency, would be to calculate the incremental conditional core damage probability (ICCDP).
 The ICCDP is determined by quantifying the probability of a core damage during the exposure time of the degraded condition and subtracting the probability of a core damage without the degraded condition over the same exposure time.
 The delta CDF or ICCDP are the risk metrics for the SDP to evaluate the significance of inspection findings, and their numerical values are consistent with the risk-informed scale and basis detailed in IMC 0308, “Reactor Oversight Process Basis Document.”

-When an IE is caused by deficient licensee performance, the SDP examines the increase in the facility’s baseline risk.
+When an initiating event (IE) is caused by deficient licensee performance, the SDP examines the increase in the facility’s baseline risk.
 The significance of the degraded condition caused by an IE is assessed by the change of the IE frequency multiplied by the basic event failure probabilities for the mitigating equipment affected by the IE. Consistent with the Accident Sequence Precursor (ASP) Program practices (reference 13) for IE analysis, the IE frequency is set to 1.0 (because the IE actually occurred).
-If any component of a mitigating system failed during the IE occurrence, including operator errors, then the failure probability of the failed equipment is set to “TRUE”.
+If any component of a mitigating system failed during the IE occurrence, including operator errors, as a result of the same performance deficiency then the failure probability of the failed equipment is set to “TRUE”.
 All other IEs in the risk model are set to zero.
 The overall result of this approach is expressed in a Conditional Core Damage Probability (CCDP) estimate.
 Since the SDP evaluates the risk increase from a degraded condition, the significance of a performance deficiency causing an IE is determined by using the ICCDP estimate.
 The ICCDP estimate is formulated as follows:

 ICCDP = CCDP – Baseline core damage probability (CDP)